Identifying vulnerable nodes and detecting malicious entanglement patterns to handle st-connectivity attacks in quantum networks: Quantum assessment of critical nodes

 $U$ is the product of two reflections, a reflection about $\Lambda$, and a reflection about $\Pi_x$. $\Lambda$ represents a projection onto the kernel of,

-$\tilde M$ represents a transformation from the indices of edges to their respective vectors in the span program for $st$-connectivity.
+$\tilde M$ represents a transformation from the indices of edges to their respective vectors in the span program for \emph{st}-connectivity.
 The reflection, $(2\Lambda-I)$, is implemented using a Szegedy-type quantum walk~\cite{cade2016time, szegedy2004quantum}.
-The walk is implemented in logarithmic space and time with respect to $|N|$, and is input-independent. $\Pi_x$ is the projection onto available vector indices and onto the target vector index,
+The walk is implemented in logarithmic space and time with respect to $|N|$, and is input independent. $\Pi_x$ is the projection onto available vector indices and onto the target vector index,

 Thus, $(2\Pi_x-I)$ represents a reflection where all the indices of unavailable edges are negated.
 This reflection can be performed with a single query to the adjacency matrix.